wasilibs/go-hadolint/README.md

 can be used to execute it, with no need to rely on separate package managers such as pnpm, on any platform that Go supports.

-## Behavior Differences

-- Output formatters for Codeclimate are not supported

 ## Installation

 Precompiled binaries are available in the [releases](https://github.com/wasilibs/go-hadolint/releases).